 The Bethesda Dental Implant Center offers treatment for patients who snore or suffer from obstructive sleep apnea.
-Our dentists, Dr. Roy Eskow and Dr. Adam Eskow are trained in the treatment of sleep breathing disorders.
-We offer oral appliance therapies to help keep the airway open during sleep, promote adequate air intake and prevent snoring.
+We offer oral appliance therapy to help keep the airway open during sleep, promote adequate air intake, and prevent snoring.

-An oral appliances is usually the front-line treatment for patients with mild to moderate Obstructive Sleep Apnea (OSA).
+An oral appliance is usually the front-line treatment for patients with mild to moderate Obstructive Sleep Apnea (OSA).
 Sleep apnea treatment is only effective when it is used.
-Continuous positive airway pressure (CPAP) is still the gold standard, however it has a very poor acceptance rate because patients find it to be uncomfortable to wear during sleep.
+Continuous positive airway pressure (CPAP) is still the gold standard, however, it has a very poor acceptance rate because patients find it to be uncomfortable to wear during sleep.

 When combined with behavioral measures such as weight loss or sleep position change, an oral appliance is highly effective for treating snoring and sleep apnea.

 An oral appliance is a small, plastic device similar to a sports mouthguard or orthodontic retainer.
 There are many types of oral appliances, your dentist will choose the one most appropriate for your condition.
 The oral appliance will position the jaws and mouth correctly to prevent the collapse of the tongue and soft tissues in the back of the throat, keeping the airway open during sleep and promoting adequate air intake.

 While snoring might not seem like a major medical concern, it can be a sign of Obstructive Sleep Apnea (OSA), a potentially serious sleep breathing disorder.
 Patients who suffer from OSA actually stop breathing momentarily during sleep, depriving their organs of much-needed oxygen, and restart with a loud snore.